 As your yoga brand gets bigger and better (as that’s the plan right?) you can scale up your website from a low-cost theme to something more advanced as WordPress is so flexible.

-So once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid for a theme to give your yoga website an even more professional look.
+Once you have your content together and have got to grips with WordPress, an option is to move onto a premium paid theme to give your yoga website an even more professional look.

 With WordPress the options are endless!

 Myth #3: “But don’t I have to learn to code before creating a website myself?”